StevenBlack/vocab/million-dollar-words.md

 ### expeditious
 Quick and speedy in the sense of "most rapidly accomplished."
 An expeditious solution to feeling nauseatingly drunk is to pass out.
-Pronounced EKS-PEH- DISH'USS.

 ### extirpate